ZoveMe/FCSE-MIS-Laboratory-Exercise-1/README.md

-# exam_scheduler

- Flutter project.
+# Laboratory Exercise 1: Exam Scheduler

+A simple Flutter app for viewing an exam schedule.
+Displays a list of exams with dates, times and locations.

+---

- Damjan Mitrovski 222022
+**Author:** Damjan Mitrovski
+**Index Number:** 222022